Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

 git subtree push —-prefix projectname heroku master
 ```

+🛑 **GET A DIFFERENT ERROR?**: Run `heroku logs` in your terminal, then raise your hand to receive 1 on 1 feedback from your instructor on the state of your deployment.

 ⏰ **Why does this take so long?!**

-Every time you push to Heroku, it kicks off the following deployment workflow:
+Each time you push to Heroku, it kicks off the following deployment workflow:

 1. Examine `requirements.txt` for changes since the last deployment.
       - Install new dependencies automatically.